WICG/webcomponents/proposals/Distribution-Timing-Experiment.md

 #### by Dimitri Glazkov

 The main concern with microtask checkpoint timing of the distribution API callbacks is explained on the main [Imperative API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Imperative-API-for-Node-Distribution-in-Shadow-DOM.md#api-for-triggering-distribution) page.
-The following experiment aims to supply data on the amount and type of breakage the asynchronous timing would cause in the wild.
+The following experiment aims to provide data on the amount and type of breakages the asynchronous timing would cause in the wild.

 ## The Setup